Boardman-ottaway River

 Kids Creek Restoration Project

-Within the Boardman River watershed, a 4-mile portion of Kids Creek is on the State’s 303(d) Impaired Waters List due to the “other indigenous aquatic life” designated use not being met because of sedimentation and substrate/flow regime alteration related to stormwater inputs.
+Within the Boardman-Ottaway River watershed, a 4-mile portion of Kids Creek is on the State’s 303(d) Impaired Waters List due to the “other indigenous aquatic life” designated use not being met because of sedimentation and substrate/flow regime alteration related to stormwater inputs.
 Additionally, Kids Creek is also listed as impaired for “total body contact” due to bacterial contamination from E. coli.
 In 2013, The Watershed Center worked with EGLE, EPA, and many others to draft and begin implementation of an Action Plan for Kids Creek to address water quality issues and highlight priority tasks aimed at helping improve water quality.
 This began our large-scale Kids Creek Restoration Project with the goal of reducing the impact of stormwater and sedimentation on Kids Creek and its tributaries so it can be removed from the Impaired Waters List.

 Featured Projects: